- Making sure you each have easy access to your shared financial information can help you both feel more empowered and avoid misunderstandings.

-According to the 2021 Fidelity Investments Couples & Money Study,* about 7 out of 10 partners say they communicate very well or exceptionally well with their significant other about their finances.
+According to Fidelity's most recent Couples & Money Study,* about 7 out of 10 partners say they communicate very well or exceptionally well with their significant other about their finances.
 A majority of partners say they work together on making day-to-day financial decisions, and even more report working jointly on decisions about longer-term financial goals, like retirement.

 Strong communication can be a key to lasting relationship success, but it's also tied to feelings of greater financial security.
 Couples who feel they communicate well are more likely to report that their household finances are in good shape and that they expect to live a comfortable lifestyle in retirement.

 That said, if you and your significant other aren't exactly of one mind when it comes to your money, you're not alone.
 Many couples still report that it's difficult to start conversations about money, and almost 1 in 5 partners say that money is their greatest relationship challenge.
 But adopting strong communication habits could help you improve your money talks and joint financial decision-making.

 Whether you and your significant other are on the same page—or reading totally different books—when it comes to your money, here are a few tips to consider to help strengthen your financial communication.

 1. Put all your cards on the table

 Keeping financial secrets might help you sidestep a difficult conversation in the short run, but in the long run it will only serve to erode trust and sabotage your communication.

 Start from a place of honesty and openness by giving each other full disclosure of your finances as early as appropriate in your relationship (including all debts, plus assets, income, and expenses).
 Even if you've been together a long time, going through this exercise could help set a new tone for better communication about your finances.

 2. Make sure you both have equal access to financial information